lhindman/classroom-sync/README.md

 These are a collection of tools for working with GitHub Classroom assignments.

 ### SSH Agent
 Before running the tools below, please be certain to start the SSH Agent and add your local ssh key.
-The sync tools make a unique connection to github for each and if there is a password on the key, it will prompt for the password on each connection.
+The sync tools make a unique connection to github for each student repository and if there is a password on the key, it will prompt for the password on each connection.
 The SSH-Agent will cache the unlocked key for the duration of the shell session.

 ```
    ssh-agent